rezaeih/CS790-spring24/README.md

 Once you imported the VM successfully, download this git repository and navigate to "exercises" folder for further information.

 # What's inside the VM?
-Mnay things!
-It already hs [mininet](https://mininet.org/) installed which allows you to create a virtual network.
+Many things!
+It already has [mininet](https://mininet.org/) installed which allows you to create a virtual network.
 Also, it has [bmv2](https://github.com/p4lang/behavioral-model) installed on it which is a software-based programmable switch.
 In other words, we will use Mininet to create a network of devices while the switches in that network are programmable (using BMV2).

 # Your task:
 You need to write a P4 code that runs on the BMV2 swithces and does the required task. have questions about P4?
 See the PDF I uploaded here.